| Home

 *Jamieson:

-'Rudbeck thinks that the different
+'Rudbeck thinks that the different attributes of Mercury,

-of letters, the god of money, the inventor
+as the father of letters, the god of money, the inventor

-of geometry, of astronomy, of numbers, of weights and
+of geometry, of astronomy, of numbers, of weights and measures,

-all be traced to Goth. merkia which
+and of merchandise, may all be traced to Goth. merkia

-signifies to cut on wood, to enumerate,
+which signifies to cut on wood, to enumerate, to strike

-affix limits, and to distinguish the
+metals, to affix limits, and to distinguish the heavenly

-heavenly signs.'"
+signs.'"

 from

-the Etymological Dictionary of the Latin Language p
+the Etymological Dictionary of the Latin Language

-be noted that Olaus Rudbeck {1630-1702} - Swedish
+that Olaus Rudbeck {1630-1702} - Swedish scientist, writer,

-scientist, writer, physician, linguist, and astrologer
+physician, linguist, and astrologer - also thought that Sweden

-also thought that Sweden was the true Atlantis.)
+was the true Atlantis.)

 As

-for "distinguish(ing) the heavenly signs" - prior to the
+for "distinguish(ing) the heavenly signs" - prior to

 Mercury/Hermes